oomph-lib/oomph-lib/README.md

 ### Step 1: Installing the third-party libraries
 When cloning the code from GitHub, the third-party libraries (required and optional) are contained in the directory `external_distributions`.
-By default we recommend installing all libraries which is as easy as
+We recommend installing all third-party libraries which is as easy as
 ```bash
 # Go to the third-party distributions directory
 cd external_distributions